OLD ROYAL OAK

 In 1785, John Wesley stopped in Cheadle on his way through the county and gave a sermon outside this pub.

-Documentation shows this pub was called the ‘Old Royal Oak’ in 1790, perhaps this marks the date the Royal Oak Hotel was built.
+Documentation shows this pub was called the ‘Old Royal Oak’ in 1790, perhaps this marks the date the Royal Oak Inn was built.
 The Universal British Directory of 1791 lists the Royal Oak as an excise office for the town, as the proprietor is given as Sarah Tomlinson (a name on the 1790 documents).

 In 1807 a series of meetings were held at the “the house of Mrs. Sarah Tomlinson” in regards to an application to parliament about the enclosure of common and waste lands around the town.

 In 1830 the pub was advertised to let in a January issue the Staffordshire Advertiser, the particulars listed were “Malthouse, Brewery, Butcher’s Shop, Stables, Cowsheds, Yard and other appurtenances”.
-The tennancy could be “entered upon on Lady Day next” which was the traditional date of the Feast of the Annunciation of the Blessed Virgin (March 25th); which until 1752 the start of the legal year.
+The tenancy could be “entered upon on Lady Day next” which was the traditional date of the Feast of the Annunciation of the Blessed Virgin (March 25th); which until 1752 the start of the legal year.

 When landlord George Lakin left the pub in 1838 he held an auction selling some of the brewing equipment along with some of his personal belongings.
 “VALUABLE Brewing Vessels, two 180-gallon Copper Furnaces, large genteel Household Furniture, Feather Beds, Effects, the property of Geo.
 Lakin”.
 The auction was held over two days; the 23rd and 24th of March, a valuation service was provided at the sale.

 A sales notice from 1876 when Mrs Locker was the proprietor, mentions that part of the building was used as Isaac Sims’ Tinman shop.
 This shop was ran by the Sims family until 1935.